Danilo A. Silva

 • Cross-shelf exchanges

-• Lagrangian drifters
+• Lagrangian analysis

 • Coastal ocean modeling